WebReg UCSD is a web-based application used by University of California San Diego students to register for classes.

 Go to UCSD’s Schedule of Classes.
 Under “Select Search Term,” select the term during which you plan to attend (see note).
 Select Find courses: by subject, select one or more subjects, and press search.
 Choose the course you want to take.

-If it’s fall semester on your home campus, you’ll attend Fall Quarter at UCSD.
+If it’s the fall semester on your home campus, you’ll attend Fall Quarter at UCSD.
 If it’s spring semester on your home campus, you’ll attend Winter or Spring Quarter at UCSD.

 What does the building name RCLAS mean?